Publius-Fabius/lawd/README.md

-# LAWD - Lightweight Asynchronous Web Development
+# LAWD - Lightweight API for Web Development

 A toolkit for developing lightweight web applications.
 This package uses libpgenc (also hosted on this account) for expression parsing.